-Learn the basics for installing a solar water heating system for PG&E customers and applying for the California Solar Initiative (CSI)-Thermal Program.
-You also can learn how to help your customers become more energy-efficient.
+Contractors can learn the basic process for installing a solar water heating system for PG&E customers and applying for the California Solar Initiative (CSI)-Thermal Program.
+They can also find out how to help customers become more energy efficient.

-As a contractor, you can recommend ways to reduce hot water use.
-Solutions include energy-efficient washers and dishwashers, low-flow shower heads and faucet aerators.
-You also can work with your customers to understand their hot water-usage needs and recommend the right system size.
+Contractors can recommend ways to reduce overall hot-water consumption.
+This may include energy-efficient washers and dishwashers, low-flow showerheads and faucet aerators.
+Then contractors can work with customers to understand hot-water usage needs and recommend the proper system size.

-- To participate in the CSI-Thermal Program, you must attend our one-day solar water heating workshop.
-The instruction includes all aspects of the incentive program, such as tips for filling out the application.
-We add your name to the list of eligible contractors, and you receive access to the CSI-Thermal database used to submit applications.
+Contractors will be instructed about all aspects of the incentive program, including tips for filling out the application.
+They also will be added to the list of eligible contractors and be given access to the CSI-Thermal database used to submit applications.

-Multi-family and commercial projects require an additional step in the application process.
-You must first reserve funding through the Rebate Reservation Form of the application before solar water heating systems are installed.
+Multifamily and commercial projects require an additional step in the application process.
+Contractors must first reserve funding through the Rebate Reservation Form of the application before solar water heating systems are installed.

-- Install the system according to local jurisdiction building codes, get all the necessary permits and use approved equipment.*
+- Step 3: Contractors must install the system according to local jurisdiction building codes, obtain all applicable permits and use approved equipment.*

-Residential installations can take a few days to a few weeks.
-Commercial installations can take a couple of months.
-The timeline depends on unique property or system conditions.
-Our application processing can take up to three weeks.
+Residential installations generally take a few days to a few weeks, and commercial installations can take a couple of months, depending on the unique conditions of the property or system.
+PG&E's processing of applications can also take up to three weeks.

 *Solar water heating equipment must be certified by the Solar Rating and Certification Corporation (SRCC) or the International Association of Plumbing and Mechanical Officials (IAPMO).
 OG-300-certified equipment must be installed on single-family homes, and OG-100-certified collectors must be installed on multifamily and commercial buildings.

-- Submit your incentive application and all required documents to us through the CSI-Thermal database after the project is installed and passes local building inspection.
-Visit California Solar Initiative Thermal Program.
+- Step 4: Contractors must submit their incentive application and all required documents to PG&E through the CSI-Thermal database after the project has been installed and has passed local building inspection.

-- Our engineers perform an on-site inspection for your first three completed installations.
-The inspection can take one to two weeks to schedule, and you must be present for the inspection.
+- Step 5: PG&E's engineering team will perform an on-site inspection for the first three installations completed by any contractor.
+Please note that the inspection may take one to two weeks to schedule, and the contractor must be present at the time of inspection.